Before you begin, make sure you have everything you need:

 Some versions of Windows require a certain processor and more hard drive space and memory (RAM) than others.
 Check the documentation that came with your copy of Windows to find out what you need.
 Then use System Information to see what your Mac currently has.

-When you purchase Windows, it comes as a disk image file (ISO) that you download, or as an installation disc or USB flash drive.
+When you buy Windows, it comes as a disk image file (ISO) that you download, or as an installation disc or USB flash drive.
 If your copy of Windows came on a DVD, you might need to create a disk image of it to work with Boot Camp.
 If your version of Windows came on a USB flash drive, you can download an ISO from Microsoft.

 Open Boot Camp Assistant

 Boot Camp Assistant guides you through installing Windows on your Mac.
-Open this app from the Utilities folder in the Applications folder and follow the onscreen instructions to automatically repartition your startup disk and download related software drivers for Windows.
-If you're prompted during installation, connect a blank USB flash drive.
+Open this app from the Utilities folder inside the Applications folder.
+Then follow the onscreen instructions to repartition your startup disk and download related software drivers for Windows.
+If you're prompted during installation, connect a blank USB 2 flash drive.

 Format your Windows partition